kwojcicki/kwojcicki.github.io/_posts/2026-08-02-LAMBDAS-MISBEHAVIORS.md

 };
 ```

 The Node JS AWS SDK has a maxSocket limit of 50, the socket is held until the underlying response body has been closed.
 In this case the csv `parse` library does not fully close the stream if a partial read is being done.
-Thus on the 51st run (using the same Lambda instance) the Lambda will attempt to open a connection to S3, but since all the previous sockets are still used it will wait indefinitely for the socket until the Lambda time's out.
+Thus on the 51st run the Lambda will attempt to open a connection to S3, but since all the previous sockets are still used it will wait indefinitely for the socket until the Lambda time's out.

 **Remediation**:

-To prevent this class of failure, give every acquired resource an explicit lifecycle add logs when an allocated resource is acquired and then a subsequent logs when the resource is released.
+To prevent this class of failure, give every acquired resource an explicit lifecycle, add logs when an allocated resource is acquired and then subsequent logs when the resource is released.
 Consume or destroy response bodies, close streams, files, and sockets, release pooled connections, cancel timers and background work, and remove event listeners.

 # Never ending